yehlebm/Automotive-Standards-Council-Event-Configuration/README.md

 Within the iframe, construct the event payload using the same structure that `gtag()` and the various data layers expect.
-Include the GA4 measurement IDs in `send_to` when available so they can be forwarded by the host page.
+Include the GA4 measurement IDs in `send_to` when available so they can be forwarded by the host page, and serialize them so the host can batch its `gtag()` calls below the 20 calls per second guidance.

 ### Option A: Host-origin validation